mjgs/routes-builder/Readme.md

   Make sure to write your route-loader and route-builder functions to be compatible.

   If you want to create your own route table viewer then that's possible too since the route table route returns json rather than html if you request it in the HTTP header.

-  Routes-Builder is a good place to start building web applications using Node and Express.
-  It does a few key things that will enable you to get up and running quickly, it's simple enough that you don't get confused by too many layers, and you'll learn techniques and patterns that are useful for Node.js app development.

 ## Specifying Different Folder Names